-A student may pursue the Pre-Seminary Program of Studies in the College of Arts and Sciences, College of Business, or in the College of Education.
+A student may pursue the Pre-Seminary Program of Studies in the College of Arts and Sciences, College of Business or in the College of Education.
 These programs will meet all academic entrance requirements for both seminaries of The Lutheran Church-Missouri Synod.
 Students in the College of Arts and Sciences, please see the College of Arts and Sciences Pre-Professional Studies Programs section of this catalog.
 For students in the College of Education please see the College of Education Church Worker Studies page of this catalog.

 The Pre-Seminary Program of Studies is not in and of itself a degree program, but designates coursework to be taken within a Liberal Arts, Business, or Education degree program.
-Students completing all the prescribed coursework will be identified as having completed the Pre-Seminary Program of Studies on their transcripts.
+Students completing all the prescribed coursework will be identified as having completed the Pre-Seminary Program of Studies on their transcripts and when enrolled in the College of Business will receive a degree in Business Management.